-Water monitoring and management are critical activities in a global scenario of increasing water scarcity.
-Although not all the operations of the Group's subsidiaries are located in areas of water deficit, in locations with water stress, specific actions available natural capital:
+Water monitoring and management are critical activities in a RELEVANT FIGURES global scenario of increasing water scarcity.
+Although not all the operations of the Group's subsidiaries are located in areas of water deficit, in locations with water stress, specific actions are developed for an adequate operation in balance with the • 186.4 million m3 extracted at the consolidated level, 3% more available natural capital:

-$\rightarrow$ Application of technological innovations and mapping of the water situation in the areas where each subsidiary operates to reduce operational risks and negative impact.

-$\rightarrow$ Monitoring of water consumption in all of the company's businesses according to the extraction source and its effluents.

-$\rightarrow$ Increasing the proportion of seawater consumption through the use of desalination technologies to reduce the extraction of fresh groundwater.
+- → Application of technological innovations and mapping of the water situation in the areas where each subsidiary operates to reduce operational risks and negative impact. - → Monitoring of water consumption in all of the company's businesses according to the extraction source and its effluents. - → Increasing the proportion of seawater consumption through the use of desalination technologies to reduce the extraction of fresh groundwater.

-GOALS BY SECTOR

-BUSINESS AREA COMPANY GOALS ♣ FORESTRY SECTOR ARAUCO ightarrow Make progress in strategic 4 ENERGY SECTOR Copec $\rightarrow$ Reduce consumption by 3 FOOD SECTOR Nutrisco $\rightarrow$ In 2025, actions will be imported on the results of the water for ic and efficient water management.

-- There were no incidents of non-compliance with technology-based water quality permits, standards and regulations in 2024. - are developed for an adequate operation in balance with the 186.4 million m extracted at the consolidated level, 3% more than in 2023. - 29% of the freshwater withdrawn in 2024 came from areas with initial high and/or extremely high water stress.
+- There were no incidents of non-compliance with technology-based water quality permits, standards and regulations in 2024. - than in 2023. - 29% of the freshwater withdrawn in 2024 came from areas with initial high and/or extremely high water stress.

-30% by 2025.

-plemented to improve the measurement of the water footprint, based potprint measurement pilots at Orizon Coronel and Valle Frio Romeral.
+BUSINESS AREA COMPANY GOALS ☆ FORESTRY SECTOR ARAUCO → Make progress in strategic and efficient water management. ☆ ENERGY SECTOR Copec → Reduce consumption by 30% by 2025.
+FOOD SECTOR Nutrisco → In 2025, actions will be implemented to improve the measurement of the water footprint, based on the results of the water footprint measurement pilots at Orizon Coronel and Valle Frio Romeral.